Trek Road Bikes: The Best You Can Buy, In Almost Any Price Range

 Trek Road Bikes are everywhere.
 Even casual riders are familiar with Trek, whether it’s from the company’s pioneering work in the field of carbon-fibre frames, the brand’s many celebrated racing successes, or the glowing reviews of these exquisite machines that make every rider dream of owning one.

 What many don’t realise is that it isn’t necessary to be a world-class cyclist, or spend between £8500 and £10,500 for an Émonda SLR 9, a Madone 9.9 or a Domane SLR 9 Disc, to experience the exhilaration of owning a Trek.
-The company makes exceptional lines of road bikes built for every type of riding – racing, adventure and pleasure – in very reasonable price ranges that almost any cycling devotee can afford.
+The company makes exceptional lines of road bikes built for every type of riding – racing, adventure and pleasure – at very reasonable price ranges that almost any cycling devotee can afford.

 What Makes a Trek Road Bike So Special?